How Should I Choose the Right Partner for Me?

 In love there are no magic recipes.
 None of us can choose the person we fall in love with; it just happens.
 But we must always maintain a certain balance and common sense.
-Knowing ourselves well help us understand the kind of person who can make us happy.
-We’ll explain!
+Knowing ourselves will help us understand the kind of person who can make us happy.
+So, who is the right partner for me?

 Well, first we need to maintain logic and objectivity.
 We can’t spend a lifetime waiting for “the right person, that person we dream about and consider perfect.”
 The world is full of imperfect people who, together with each other, are actually perfect people who know how to build their own true happiness.